msoe-sse/Constitution/Constitution.md

 ## **Section 2:** Election of Officers

-Each elected officer shall hold their position for one year, starting in the Spring term.
-Yearly elections are to begin in the late Winter term.
-Voting should occur during the last General Meeting of the Winter quarter.
+Each elected officer shall hold their position for one year, starting in the beginning of March (elections must be held by the end of March at minimum).
+This is to allow time for the new board to be trained and to gain experience running SSE before the new school year starts.
+Yearly elections are to begin in the late January or throughout Feburary as determined by the board.
+Nominations must occur at a GENERAL meeting prior to a seperate GENERAL meeting where the vote will occur.
+Voting should occur by the end of Feburary in a GENERAL meeting.
 Election information should be distributed at least two weeks prior.
 Potential candidates must be a REGULAR MEMBER and be nominated by at least one REGULAR MEMBER during the REGULAR MEETING before any election for any executive position.

 ## **Section 3:** Officer Responsibilities